Wisconsin Adoptee Find Guarantee clarified.

 I will cover every corner I come by to try and do that for you.

 I will check the death index and the SSDI.

 I will check marriage records, possible 2nd adoption and legal name change.

-I will check public newspaper articles for all family member names.
+I will check public newspaper articles for all family member names and research them

-THIS IS JUST A ROAD BLOCK AND NOT A DEAD END
+THIS IS ONLY A BLOCK IN THE ROAD AND NOT A DEAD END

 We will readdress all the facts to make sure we didn’t over look a loop hole or “guesstimated” fact.
 If after that there are still no results I will keep your case open and reflect on it monthly for any possible updated information that will help me find them.
 And you will not be required to pay the remaining balance if I find them at a later date.